JuliaLang/julia/doc/stdlib/base.rst

    * ``Task``: Wait for a ``Task`` to finish, returning its result value.

    * ``RawFD``: Wait for changes on a file descriptor (see `poll_fd` for keyword arguments and return code)

+   If no argument is passed, the task blocks until it is explicitly restarted, usually by a call to ``schedule``.

 .. function:: fetch(RemoteRef)